zhliuworks/OpenAutoruns/README.md

 ### Usage

 Just download the Visual Studio Solution in this repo, and run with your Visual Studio!

+Note: Add the reference to `./OpenAutoruns/Utilities/Interop.TaskScheduler.dll` to use the namespace `TaskScheduler`.

 * **Development Environment**
   * Windows 10